hernantz/blog/content/its-the-competition-stupid.md

 Impones barreras en tu empresa para que no cualquiera puede entrar, solo los que vos crees mas aptos para un puesto.
 Impones barreras para limitar el accionar de violentos o psicopatas.

-The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of world we want to live in.
-Ideally we have the capability to be part of that election.

 ## The good monopoly